-All Group A must satisfactorily completed prior to submitting the application.
-Although, not required, t is highly recommended that applicants complete Group B courses prior to entry into the ADN Program.
+All Group A pre-requisites must be satisfactorily completed prior to submitting the application.
+Although, not required, it is highly recommended that applicants complete Group B courses prior to entry into the ADN Program.

 Applicants who fail to achieve the passing score on the TEAS will be referred for remediation to complete additional pre-nursing course work to become eligible for admission and enrollment in the Nursing Program.